What is a “Job in Asset Management”?

 Typical Structure and Career Paths

 Asset management has a flatter hierarchy relative to investment banking.
 The depth of the resource is usually a result of the size of assets under management – the larger the amount, the more personnel is needed.
 On the investment side, the money is run by portfolio managers who are supported by analysts who research and provide investment ideas.
-Within the large companies, there could be a number of levels in terms of seniority, starting with junior analysts who after a couple of years (usually 5+) become senior analysts.
+Within large companies, there could be a number of levels in terms of seniority, starting with junior analysts who after a couple of years (usually 5+) become senior analysts.
 Assistant or deputy portfolio managers have usually experienced analysts with over 8-10 years of experience and finally on top of the pyramid are the portfolio or fund managers.
 They are highly experienced and are in charge of the whole process from sourcing ideas to portfolio construction and ongoing management, typically along with people management responsibilities.

 Sales also have a typical career path.
 Candidates usually start in a support role, assisting relationship managers with distributing materials to clients such as presentations, due diligence questionnaires or specifically tailored materials.
 On the next tier are relationship managers who communicate directly with clients.
 This role can be very fulfilling for those who like meeting clients and offering them different solutions for their portfolios.
 It also involves a lot of work with internal stakeholders such as marketing and editing teams.
 The most senior role is that of the director.
 Directors oversee the entire sales process and set strategic objectives in order to increase the inflows into the company’s products.

 Asset management attracts the brightest talent and it should not come as a surprise that getting a role in this field is quite competitive.
 First of all, candidates need to have a passion for investments and capital markets, backed by strong financial literacy and numerical acumen.
-A bachelor’s degree in finance or economics is usually a prerequisite, where a master’s degree and professional qualifications (such as the CISI or CFA) can be an advantage for more experienced candidates.
+A bachelor’s degree in finance or economics is usually a prerequisite, whereas a master’s degree and professional qualifications (such as the CISI or CFA) can be an advantage for more experienced candidates.

 Top Three Tips for Candidates